 The Agassiz neighborhood starred in ‘Love Story’ alongside Ryan O’Neal, Ali MacGraw and Harvard

 The maudlin “Love Story” made its New England screen debut Dec.
-16, 1970, at the Circle Theater in Brookline.
-The much anticipated film starring heartthrob Ryan O’Neal (“Peyton Place”) and the stunning Ali MacGraw (“Goodbye, Columbus”) became an overnight success.
-The movie was based on Harvard graduate Erich Segal’s similarly named novel, which spent more than a year on the New York Times hardcover bestseller list.
+16, 1970, at the Circle Theatre in Brookline.
+The much-anticipated film starring heartthrob Ryan O’Neal (“Peyton Place”) and the stunning Ali MacGraw (“Goodbye, Columbus”) became an overnight success.
+The movie was based on Harvard graduate Erich Segal’s novel, which spent more than a year on the New York Times hardcover bestseller list.